JohnMichaelD/contact-Solution/README.md

 - An alert will be sent when your contact case has been in use for 90 days and should be replaced.

+- This alert for now is just being sent from the browser.
+But I would like to implement and email/text alert.
+Which will let you refresh the counter by replying 'yes' when prompted.

 - When starting with new lenses or a case, you can reset the counters for your left, and right contact.
 As well as for the contact case.

 - In addition to resetting the counter, you can subtract a day from the counter when you wear glasses, or add a day when you accidentally sleep in them :( .

 - Soon, this app may implement the ability to track specific data, so each user can access the number of days that contacts were worn, glasses were worn, etc.

 ### Screenshot